weihanglo/weihanglo.github.io/source/_posts/thoughts-on-react-native-from-an-ios-developer.md

 The short answer is: **yes**.

 The long answer is: **definitely yes for your next application**.
 Learning React Native can leverage your knowledge to another level.
 Those impressive, promising concepts will sharpen your skills and bring great ideas to your software development knowledge.
-If you are still concerning about the cost of switch to React Native, here are some scenarios for you to choose React over native platform:
+If you are still concerning about the cost of switch to React Native, here are some scenarios for you to choose React Native over native platform:

 - Need to build this app within a short period of time.
 - Single purpose app like "PyConTW 17" is most suitable.